CS 240 Lab

 In addition to pre-lab assignments, you will do self-paced work in pairs in lab using interactive web pages, and will complete a self-assessment at the end of the lab that you will turn in.
 You should ask questions during lab about parts of the lab pages that aren’t clear, because you will not be turning them in and I will not be giving feedback on your answers other than the built-in feedback in the pages.

 Everyone may have to miss lab from time to time (e.g., when you’re sick).
 In these cases, which are hopefully rare, you are expected to: 1.
 Notify me as soon as feasible.
-2. Complete the lab web page on your own time, if necessary using a simulator instead of the physical lab equipment.
-3. Turn in your self-assessment before the next lab.
+2. Complete the lab web page on your own time, if necessary using a simulator instead of the physical lab equipment, OR come in on a make-up lab day to complete the lab (check the calendar for make-up dates).
+3. Turn in your self-assessment before the next lab if you are making it up online.
 Exceptional circumstances may call for some modification of these requirements, and I’m more than willing to figure out something else if you need it; just let me know.

 In lab, you will work with an assigned partner, who will rotate every week.
 You are expected to collaborate respectfully, and to work through things as a team (you will not divide the work up and work separately).
 When programming, do pair programming: use a shared screen + keyboard and switch between driver and navigator roles every 5-15 minutes.